mkfares/Python/Module-01/02-macOS-Installation.md

 3. The file will be saved to your Downloads folder

 ### Install Python
-1. Open the Downalods folder, then double click on the python file
+1. Open the Downalods folder then double click on the python file

 2. Click **Continue** in the **Welcome to the Python Installer** window